tcr/edit-text/docs/src/markdown.md

 * [ser.rs](https://github.com/tcr/edit-text/blob/master/edit-common/src/markdown/ser.rs)
 * [de.rs](https://github.com/tcr/edit-text/blob/master/edit-common/src/markdown/de.rs)

-Mercutio's document schema should allow conversion losslessly into Markdown, while the deserialization code takes into account (or should) that Markdown's possible output is a superset of what Mercutio supports, and thus all non-supported content should be stripped out.
+edit-text's document schema should allow conversion losslessly into Markdown, while the deserialization code takes into account (or should) that Markdown's possible output is a superset of what edit-text supports, and thus all non-supported content should be stripped out.

 ## Document Elements

-This are the current elements supported by Mercutio:
+This are the current elements supported by edit-text:

 ```
 bullet => Bulleted item